Lesson#4 Love Yourself, you are worthy...

-It’s taken me a while to write this post, not because I didn’t want to, but because it holds such a significant lesson.
-One that’s deeply personal, incredibly complex, and honestly, very difficult to work through.
+It’s taken me a while to write this post, not because I didn’t want to, but because it holds a lesson that’s deeply personal, incredibly complex, and honestly, difficult to work through.

-For me, this journey of understanding and redefining self-worth has been anything but easy.
-What’s made it especially challenging is unlearning the stories I used to tell myself, the ones I was conditioned to believe.
+For me, the journey of understanding and redefining self-worth has been anything but easy.
+What made it especially challenging was unlearning the stories I used to tell myself, the ones I was conditioned to believe.

 We all have an internal voice.
-For some, that inner critic is louder and more vicious than it should ever be.
-And when you constantly criticize yourself, over time, it becomes a self-fulfilling prophecy.
-You start to live out the very limitations you’ve imposed on yourself.
+For some, that voice becomes a harsh critic, loud, relentless, and unforgiving.
+Over time, those criticisms become a self-fulfilling prophecy.
+You start living out the very limitations you’ve imposed on yourself.

-Here are just a few of the things I used to tell myself:
+Here are just a few of the narratives I used to carry:

-• I would invalidate my own desires, convincing myself I had no right to want more.
+I invalidated my own desires, convinced I had no right to want more.

 • “It’s okay if people treat me this way… maybe I even deserve it.”